team-2073-eagleforce/eagleforce-public-util-2017-jevois-vision-suite/README.md

 In this package you will find four pieces of code:

 **EagleTuner.py**-
-The first is run on a separate PC and is used to send tuning values to the camera.
+The first is run on a separate PC and is used to send tuning values to the camera. **This script requires you use Python 2.7 on the hosting device.**
  *(Make sure to edit this code to use the "COM Port" your PC has detected the JeVois is connected to.)*

 **EagleTrackCal.py**-